rdeits/DrakeVisualizer.jl/README.md

 On macOS, the binaries should already include all dependencies.

+## Linux: Configuring Large UDP Packets

+`DrakeVisualizer` uses [LCM](http://lcm-proj.github.io/) for communication, and LCM uses UDP under the hood.
+Very large LCM messages (like those created when loading a robot with lots of mesh geometries) can result in UDP packets being dropped, which will result in you not seeing anything in the visualizer.
+If that happens to you, you'll need to follow the instructions in [this comment](https://github.com/rdeits/DrakeVisualizer.jl/issues/19#issuecomment-267429751).
+Edit `/etc/sysctl.conf` and add:

+    net.core.rmem_max=2097152
+    net.core.rmem_default=2097152

 # Launching the Viewer

 You can launch the viewer application with